tenkelmann/Wemos-D1-mini-CroNixie/README.md

 # Wemos-D1-mini-CroNixie
-A Nixie like clock with ws2812b
+A Nixie-like watch with NeoPixel LEDs